adamd3/VarPredict_test_data/README.md

 # VarPredict_test_data
-Test data for VarPredict pipeline
+Test data for the VarPredict package